Is Valentine's Day A Holiday?

 Saint Valentine The Martyr

-According to some accounts, Valentine's Day is a day that all started out as a feast in honor of one (or possibly two) Christian martyrs known as Saint Valentine.
+According to some accounts, Valentine's Day is a day that started out as a feast in honor of one (or possibly two) Christian martyrs named Valentine who were executed by Emperor Claudius II.

 Saint Valentine was murdered by the ancient Romans and buried around A.D.
 270, although the details surrounding his murder are up for debate.
-It is said that there was another man named Saint Valentine, from Italy, who was also killed as a martyr.
-This is during the time when Christians were highly persecuted by the emperor Claudius II Gothicus.
+It is said that there was another man named Saint Valentine (of Terni), from Italy, who was also killed as a martyr.
+This is during the time when Christians were highly persecuted by the Emperor Claudius II Gothicus.
 Again, no one can say for sure how this man was slain or why, although some speculate that he was helping Christians avoid persecution.

 As a result of these events and tales, the Catholic Church began to honor Saint Valentine by celebrating a day of what’s known today as Valentine’s Day.